Course Descriptions: Ph.D. in Clinical Psychology with Emphasis in Depth Psychology

 The Seminars prepare students for applied clinical work in practicum and internship sites.
 The seminars serve as a context for students to be mentored into the profession by the Clinical Psychology Faculty, through a seminar format wherein students learn from the clinical expertise of the faculty.
 Seminars are also designed to offer students a forum in which to integrate clinical experiences gained in practicum with their academic coursework.

-In this initial seminar of the first-year series, students will be asked to develop educational and career goals, and strategies to eventually become licensed as psychologists.
+In this initial seminar of the first-year series, students will be asked to develop educational and career goals as well as strategies toward becoming licensed as psychologists.
 Professional values, attitudes and behaviors are emphasized.
 Students will begin the process of developing a professional identity as a clinical psychologist, the needed interpersonal and emotional capacities vital to the discipline, and the importance of organizational knowledge about mental health systems and licensure.
-Topics covered in this seminar include overview of Pacifica’s clinical psychology training program, the professional identity of a clinical psychologist, and the career path to licensure.
-Ethical, legal, and professional behavior and attitudes are emphasized.
+Topics covered in this seminar include an overview of Pacifica’s clinical psychology training program, the professional identity of a clinical psychologist, and the career path to licensure.
+Ethical, legal, and professional behavior and attitudes within the context of working with diverse clients and communities are emphasized.
 Pass/No Pass

 Students will continue the process of developing a professional identity as a clinical psychologist, the needed interpersonal and emotional capacities vital to the discipline, and the importance of organizational knowledge about mental health systems and licensure.
 Planned topics include basic psychotherapeutic processes and interview skills, including multicultural competencies.
 A practicum application workshop will also be included in this seminar.
-Professional values, attitudes and behaviors are emphasized.
+Professional values, attitudes and behaviors within the context of working with diverse clients and communities are emphasized.
 Pass/No Pass

 The final seminar in the first-year series is intended to introduce the student to professional practice as a clinical psychologist, and to prepare the student to begin applied clinical work in a field practicum setting in the 2nd year.
 The seminar will include topics of the public mental health care system, levels of care, ethical and legal issues, career planning, and self-care.
 Professional values, attitudes and behaviors are emphasized.
+Ethical and legal standards in the field are specifically addressed.
 Pass/No Pass